 ASR (Aquifer Storage and Recovery) is a project the City of White Salmon is working on.
 This project is designed to ascertain how Well # 2 aquifer will recharge.
-The city has conducted another injection test this year on Well # 2.
 To date we do not have information back on how the test went.
 This project is an ongoing study on replenishing the Well #2 aquifer.
 This requires part of the water coming from Buck Creek to be injected into Well #2.
+The studies have finished we are waiting for the engineer's results for the ASR project.